guerillaxgardener/reading-notes/class-03.md

 }
 ```

-#### Do while loop: Simlar operation to the While Loop, but will run through all code in curly backets one time at least even if condition evaluates to false
+#### Do while loop: Similar operation to the While Loop, but will run through all code in curly brackets one time at least even if condition evaluates to false

 <=====[ BACK!](README.md)